To Wong Foo, Thanks for Everything! Julie Newmar: Plot

-Following their makeover, they are abused by the same roughnecks that attempted to harass Chi-Chi.
-Fed up, Noxeema handles the situation in a typically New York City manner and teaches their ringleader a lesson in manners.
+Following their makeover, they are abused by the same rednecks that attempted to harass Chi-Chi.
+Fed up, Noxeema handles the situation in a typical New York City manner and teaches their ringleader a lesson in manners by making him apologize and compliment the female residents.
 Vida, Noxeema, and Chi-Chi do what they can to be positive, and they set out to improve the lives of the townspeople, including offering assistance in organizing the Strawberry Social.
 Meanwhile, Sheriff Dollard is ridiculed by his colleagues, who believe he was beaten up by a girl.
 He goes in search of the drag queens.

-Vida becomes acutely aware of Carol Ann's abuse at the hands of Virgil, and one night decides to intervene and beats Virgil up before throwing him out of the house.
+Vida becomes acutely aware of Carol Ann's abuse at the hands of Virgil and, one night, decides to intervene, beating Virgil up before throwing him out of the house.
 Carol Ann is able to repair their car, but they remain for the Strawberry Social.
 Carol Ann reveals to Vida that she knew she was a drag queen all along due to her Adam's apple.

 Virgil runs into Sheriff Dollard at a bar, and they realize that the newcomers are the same people Dollard has been searching for.
 They head back to Snydersville, and Dollard demands that the townspeople turn them over.
 The other townspeople, who now realize that their new friends are not women, devise a ruse to protect them.
 One by one, they confront Dollard, each one claiming to be a drag queen (in a similar fashion to Spartacus).
 Dollard is humiliated and flees.
 The Strawberry Social commences with everyone dressed in vibrant red outfits.
 The townspeople then say goodbye to Noxeema, Vida, and Chi-Chi as they prepare to leave.
 In honor of their friendship, Vida gives Carol Ann the autographed photo of Julie Newmar that has accompanied them on their trip.

 They eventually make it to Los Angeles where Chi-Chi, after having received many tips from Vida and Noxeema during their ordeal, wins the title of Drag Queen of the Year.
 The crown is presented by Julie Newmar herself.